intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 In this section, we will demonstrate how to use Analytics-Zoo to setup trusted Flink in SGX, then run real-time model serving in safe way.
 For more examples, please refer to [trusted-realtime-ml](https://github.com/intel-analytics/analytics-zoo/tree/master/ppml/trusted-realtime-ml/scala/docker-graphene).

-### Scenario
+### User cases

-- Real time data computation/analytics, i.e., privacy preserved Flink jobs or FlinkSQL
+- Real time data computation/analytics using Flink
-- Privacy preserved distributed model inference with propretary model
+- Distributed end-to-end serving solution with Cluster Serving

 ### Get started